All the Pretty Horses (film): Critical response

-Reviews were generally negative, criticizing it as a poor adaptation of the novel and a dramatically inert film.
-It holds a 32% rating on Rotten Tomatoes based on 101 reviews.
+Reviews for All the Pretty Horses were generally negative, criticizing it as a poor adaptation of the novel and a dramatically inert film.
+It holds a 32% score on review aggregator Rotten Tomatoes based on 101 reviews, with an average rating of 4.9/10.
 The site's consensus states: "This adaptation of Cormac McCarthy's novel comes off as rather flat and uninvolving.
 Scenes feel rushed and done in shorthand, and the romance between Damon and Cruz has no sparks."
+On Metacritic, the film holds a weighted average score of 55 out of 100 based on 29 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Entertainment Weekly critic Lisa Schwarzbaum said: "Faced with a choice of blunt instruments with which to beat a good book into a bad movie, director Billy Bob Thornton chooses heavy, random, arty imagery and a leaden pace."
-She also criticized the film's pacing and narrative incoherence, writing, "The trail from one plot advance to the next is so badly mapped as to leave anyone unfamiliar with the novel back in the dust."
-Schwarzbaum concluded, "Perhaps Thornton didn’t know what he wanted from scene to scene and where he wanted to arrive at in the end, or perhaps too many cooks stuck their spoons in the gazpacho in the course of cooking up this 'prestige picture.'"
+She also criticized the film's narrative incoherence, writing, "The trail from one plot advance to the next is so badly mapped as to leave anyone unfamiliar with the novel back in the dust."
+Schwarzbaum concluded, "Perhaps Thornton didn't know what he wanted from scene to scene and where he wanted to arrive at in the end, or perhaps too many cooks stuck their spoons in the gazpacho in the course of cooking up this 'prestige picture.'"
 The New York Times critic A. O. Scott thought the film "as slick and superficial as a Marlboro advertisement".

 Roger Ebert disagreed, awarding the film three-and-a-half stars out of a possible four.